freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/snap/en.md

 - Our list of standard elastic widths as _snaps_

-For typical humans, our options will _snap_ to the closest match in our list and behave just like Approach A (with a list option).
+For typical humans, our options will _snap_ to the closest match in our list and behave just like Approach B (with a list option).

-For dolls and giants, the option will revert to the parametric value and behave just like Approach B (with a percentage option).
+For dolls and giants, the option will revert to the parametric value and behave just like Approach A (with a percentage option).

-Sweet!

 ## How snapped percentage options work

-Before we wade into the details, let's first agree on terminology:
+Before we wade into the details of how snapped percentage options are handled under the hood, let's first agree on terminology:

-- The **percentage value** is the page passed by the user for the option.
+- The **percentage value** is the value passed by the user for the option.
   Its value always represents a percentage.
+For example `0.5` for 50%.
 - The **millimeter value** is the result of feeding the **percentage value** to the `toAbs()` method.
 Its value always represents millimeters.
+For example `12mm`.
 - The **snap values** are the values provided by the snap confguration.
-  Each of the values always represents millimeters.
+  Each of the values always represents millimeters (even for imperial users).

 Under the hood, and snapped percentage option will: